docsastests/docsastests.github.io/_posts/2024-01-23-validate-api-with-doc-detective.md

 }
 ```

-Now, when you run this test, it will throw an error if the API does not return `name` and `job` fields matching the values you provided.
+Now, when you run this test, it will throw an error if the API does not return `name` field matching the value you provided.

-Save the JSON and return to your terminal that is currently running in the doc-detective directory and execute the following command:
+Save the JSON, return to your terminal that is currently running in the *doc-detective* directory, and execute the following command:

 ```bash
 npm run runTests -- --input ../test-specs/rest-test.spec.json